xelis-project/xelis-hash/README.md

 A branching part is included in the inner loop to be power-hungry and reduce efficiency of FPGA and GPUs.

 Final stage is using Blake3 algorithm to hash the whole scratchpad to give a final good-quality hash.

+## Features

+It is recommended to use the `v2` feature, but previous iteration is available in `v1` feature also.